TensorNetwork/tensornetwork.org/src/trg/index.md

 # TRG Algorithm

+The TRG algorithm, which stands for _tensor renormalization group_ is a strategy for evaluating a fully contracted network of tensors by decimating the network in a heirarchical fashion.\cite{Levin} The strategy is to factorize each tensor in the network using a truncated [[singular value decomposition|background/svd]] (SVD) into two smaller factor tensors.
+Then each factor tensor is contracted with another factor from a neighboring tensor, resulting in a new contracted lattice of half as many tensors.

-First proposed by Levin and Nave (cond-mat/0611687), TRG ("tensor renormalization group") is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
-The term ["renormalization group"](https://websites.pmc.ucsc.edu/~wrs/Project/2014-summer%20seminar/Renorm/Wilson-many%20scales-Sci%20Am-79.pdf) refers to processes where less important information at small distance scales is repeatedly discarded until only the most important information remains.
+The term ["renormalization group"](https://websites.pmc.ucsc.edu/~wrs/Project/2014-summer%20seminar/Renorm/Wilson-many%20scales-Sci%20Am-79.pdf) is a term used in the physics literature to refer to processes where less important information at small distance scales is repeatedly discarded until only the most important information remains.

 ## The Problem